Starting Jetty using JPMS

 Forking a second JVM may be avoided as explained in this section.

-When Jetty is started in JPMS mode, all JPMS modules in the module-path are added to the set of JPMS root modules through the JVM option --add-modules ALL_MODULE_PATH.
+When Jetty is started in JPMS mode, all JPMS modules in the module-path are added to the set of JPMS root modules through the JVM option --add-modules=ALL-MODULE-PATH.

 For a *.jar file that is not a JPMS module, but is on the module-path, the JVM will assume internally it is an automatic JPMS module, with a JPMS module name derived from the *.jar file name.

-Rather than adding the --jpms option to the command line, you can use a custom Jetty module to centralize your JPMS configuration, where you can specify additional JPMS directives.
+As an alternative to adding the --jpms option to the command line, you can use a custom Jetty module to centralize your JPMS configuration, where you can specify additional JPMS directives.

 Create the $JETTY_BASE/modules/jpms.mod file: